Scaffolder templates

 kind

-A Scaffolder template is also an Entity in Backstage.
+A Scaffolder template is also an Entity in Roadie.
 In order to configure this entity as a template you must set the kind to Template

 metadata